SamTBalogh/VimeoMiner_G7/README.md

-# ProyectoAISS
+# VimeoMiner
-Repositorio para el proyecto de integración de AISS
+Repository for the Vimeo adapter service for the AISS VideoMiner integration project